arb8020/ml-workbench/llm/notes.md

 we create these heads simply by splitting up the initial (embed_dim, embed_dim) matrix, and concatenating the results later so the top half might end up being the syntactic part of attention, the bottom half might end up being the semantic part of attention, etc

+### kv caching

+attention is great while we train a model: for a given sliding window, we process attention over an entire sequence at a time since we're evaluating a full sequence at a time, we can parallelize the operation and mask things out as necessary to avoid forward-looking behavior when undesirable but during inference, this doesn't really apply. say we've generated 3 out of 16 tokens so far. to compute the 4th token, we compute attention over the 4 tokens, 16 computations now to compute the 5th token, we perform attention again, over 5 tokens, 25 comparisons but we've already computed the comparisons between positions 0-1, 0-2, ... we only really need to do the comparisons considering the new 5th token these key/value vectors won't change, so to save on computational load, we store them in a KV cache when we run each new forward pass, we can load in the old K/V vectors, compute the new ones, and store them for the next forward pass in this manner, we trade memory for faster compute during inference

 ### grouped query attention

+while we get to save a lot of compute, we still need a lot of memory during inference to maintain the kv cache for standard multi head attention, this means key and value vectors for each layer, for each head empirically, it seems to be the case that the different attention heads actually end up encoding quite similar key/value vectors in multi query attention, we basically just duplicate key and value vectors across every head, and only use different queries across heads this is because we predict that a well trained model will be able to encode the required information for all heads in one set of key/value vectors while this method saves a ton on memory, it sometimes degrades model performance, as the heads don't get to encode as much different info across heads in the key/values so grouped query attention is a flexible compromise between standard multi head attention and grouped query attention we assign queries to groups of heads, and define a new parameter kv_heads, which dictates how many heads get unique key/value vectors in standard multi head attention, n_kv_heads is just n_heads, as each head gets its own set of key/value vectors and in multi query attention, n_kv_heads is equal to 1, as there's just one set of key/value vectors across all heads in grouped query attention, n_kv_heads must a divisor of n_heads - and we can use multi query or multi head attention as described above, so this is a backwards-compatible improvement to multi head attention

 ### feedforward/fully connected network